If you have a leak or a burst pipe at home, you’ll need to take action to limit the damage it can cause.

-When you think you might have a leak at home
+If you think you may have a leak at home

 If you've got a leak at home, whether it's obvious or out of sight, the following steps will help you get it fixed.

-If you're experiencing a major leak or burst, you may need to switch your stop tap off, to temporarily stop your water supply.
+The fastest way to stop the flow of a leak is to turn off your stop tap to temporarily stop your water supply.